 It’s hard to watch what is happening in our city and around the country and stand by silently as we try to find the right words to say in response to what we are witnessing.
 And we can’t stand aside and say nothing hoping someone else will say it better.
 Racism is present in our community.
 Racism is a public health crisis and represents a longstanding paradigm of systemic racism that cannot be ignored.
-We grieve for the family of George Floyd.
-We grieve for the families of Breonna Taylor, Ahmaud Arbery, Freddie Gray, Laquan McDonald, Philando Castile, O’Shae Terry, Michael Brown, Trayvon Martin, Tamir Rice, Tony McDade, and the countless other Black people, named and unnamed, whose lives have been taken by the hands of those who have sworn to serve and protect.
+We grieve for the family of Daniel Prude.
+We grieve for the families of George Floyd, Breonna Taylor, Ahmaud Arbery, Freddie Gray, Laquan McDonald, Philando Castile, O’Shae Terry, Michael Brown, Trayvon Martin, Tamir Rice, Tony McDade, and the countless other Black people, named and unnamed, whose lives have been taken by the hands of those who have sworn to serve and protect.
 Our grief has turned to resolve; we must recognize ways we have been complicit and commit to becoming increasingly vigilant in seeking ways to eliminate racism, particularly in healthcare.

 “We must always take sides.
 Neutrality helps the oppressor, never the victim.

 Silence encourages the tormentor, never the tormented.” – Elie Wiesel